 Organize and plan accordinglyOrganize and plan accordingly

-If you’re to avoid losing your sanity during the coming weeks you have to stay organized.
-Nerves tend to be on edge when living through a renovation and it’s not unknown for couples to need marriage counseling by the end.
-Remove any belongings you don’t need and pack up everything as though you were removing.
-Dust will get everywhere, you’ll knock into things and you and your spouse may at times fight like cats and dogs.
+If you’re to avoid losing your sanity during the coming weeks, you have to stay organized.
+Nerves tend to be on edge when living through a renovation, and it’s not unknown for couples to need marriage counseling by the end.
+Remove any belongings you don’t need and pack up everything as though you were removing them.
+Dust will get everywhere, you’ll knock into things, and you and your spouse may at times fight like cats and dogs.
 So pre-plan to the best of your ability.

 Plan for delaysPlan for delays

 There will almost certainly be delays.
 Unexpected problems arise, extra materials need to be ordered, and communication sometimes breaks down.
 Be realistic and have extra plans in store for meeting delays.
 Most delays occur because of poor planning and organization.
-Discuss things with your contractor on a regular basis so you can both stay informed of developments and keep pushing for the finish line.
-If you have any events coming up such as Thanksgiving, Christmas, or July 4th, accept that you might have to cancel them or have a second location lined up.
+Discuss things with your contractor regularly so you can both stay informed of developments and keep pushing for the finish line.
+If you have any events coming up, such as Thanksgiving, Christmas, or July 4th, accept that you might have to cancel them or have a second location lined up.

 Anticipate short term accommodationAnticipate short term accommodation

 As alluded to above, there will be unexpected problems.
 You may have to move out for a short time so have a few places that you can turn to.
-Waterlines get turned off; electricity goes out, bathtubs and toilets are removed so plan accordingly.
-Going a few hours without running water or power might be manageable but if it’s several days then waiting things out just isn’t practical.
-Good communication and regular updates from your contractor will keep you alert to when you must find a hotel or suffer through cold dinners.
+Waterlines get turned off; electricity goes out; bathtubs and toilets are removed, so plan accordingly.
+Going a few hours without running water or power might be manageable, but waiting things out isn’t practical if it’s several days.
+Good communication and regular updates from your contractor will keep you alert when finding a hotel or suffering through cold dinners.